aliceliang/aliceliang.github.io/_posts/2014-02-05-applying-dance-concepts-to-life.md

 ## Conclusion

 For some people, the joy of dancing ends with the dance, but I think that there are many parallels to be had with living life.
 I may have missed some points or other subtleties, but I hope you've enjoyed this read, and maybe you've learned something new.
 You should seriously consider taking up dance if you haven't already.
 There's probably a litany of reasons and valid counterarguments to any of your objections.  ;)

-I also intend on adding a comment section to this.
-It's on my list of todos.